 iv) Dream Cards Committee: The DCC is the oversight body for eff orts to improve the future growth and enjoyment of MECCG with the production of new sets (Dream Cards).
 The DCC will help coordinate the development and production of such sets and make them available to the community when possible.

 v) Web-Based Initiatives Committee: The WIC is in charge of providing the digital tools for the official documents, actions and news of the CoE to be present on the internet.
 It will also provide the community with a digital space for discussion.

 vi) Administrative Committee: The AC is responsible for internal Council issues and administrative tasks, including updating this Charter when necessary and forwarding to the rest of the Council for amendments and voting.

 IV.
 Domain of the Charter:

-a) The Council of Elrond Charter 2018 and its amendments shall remain in effect concerning all matters until superseded by a future revision to this charter.
+(a) The Council of Elrond Charter of 2023 and its amendments will remain in effect in all matters until superseded by a future revision of this charter.

 (b) This Charter must be approved by the Council by more than half of votes in favor (absolute majority).